Bandwidth-Aware Adaptive Token Communication for Collaborative Occupancy Prediction

 This project investigates efficient multi-agent perception from an information-theoretic perspective, focusing on the trade-off between communication bandwidth and perception performance.

-The goal is to develop a unified framework that explains and guides the design of communication-efficient perception systems under resource constraints.
+The goal is to develop a unified bandwidth-aware framework that can explain and guide the design of communication-efficient perception systems under resource constraints.

 This work is ongoing and planned for submission to NeurIPS 2026.